tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

-_This guide was written alongside A-MAZE-ING, a school project by tdarscot and tdhenain at 42 Belgium._
+_This guide was written alongside A-Maze-ing, a school project by tdarscot and tdhenain at 42 Belgium._

 ## About